JOBSVUE/thedig/README.md

 ## 🏗️ How to use

-You'll need python 3.11, redis for cache and a [few bunch of libraries](requirements.txt).
+You'll need python 3.11, redis for cache, `gcloud` if you want an automatic set-up, and a [few bunch of libraries](requirements.txt).

 ### Configure
 To run this project, you'll need a few environement variables which includes some API keys.
 Please edit [default.env](default.env) and rename it as `.env`.